Education:

 Research Interests:

-My primary research areas involve political philosophy, modern philosophy, and the intersections of philosophy, politics, and economics (PPE).
-My ongoing research considers questions and issues of sovereignty in the late modern and American founding periods and what these findings can tell us about today’s international global order.
+Using an interdisciplinary approach to history and political theory, my ongoing research considers questions and issues of sovereignty in the late modern and American founding periods and what these findings can tell us about today’s international global order.